Ruelle-Taylor resonances of Anosov actions: The leading resonance spectrum

 \subsection{Imaginary Ruelle-Taylor resonances in the non-volume preserving case.}

 In this section, we investigate the purely imaginary Ruelle-Taylor resonances and in particular the resonance at $0$ for the action on functions.
 We assume that the Anosov action $X$ does not necessarily preserve a smooth invariant measure.
 We choose a basis $A_1,\dots,A_\kappa$ of $\a$, with dual basis $(e_j)_j$ in $\a^*$, and set $X_j:=X_{A_j}$, and we use $dv_g$ the smooth Riemannian probability measure on $\M$.
-Let us choose $i\lambda \in i \a^\ast$ purely imaginary and fix non-negative functions $\chi_j\in C_c^\infty(\R^+)$, equal to $1$ near $0$, with $\chi_j'\leq 0$ and use the parametrix $Q(i\lambda)$ in the divergence form from Lemma \ref{lemmafordiscreteness} so that
+Let us choose $i\lambda \in i \a^\ast$ purely imaginary and fix non-negative functions $\chi_j\in C_c^\infty(\R^+)$, equal to $1$ on a large interval $[0,T_j]$, with $\chi_j'\leq 0$ and use the parametrix $Q(i\lambda)$ in the divergence form from Lemma \ref{lemmafordiscreteness} so that by \eqref{dXQ+QdX0}

 and writing $\psi_j:=-\chi_j'\in C_c^\infty((0,\infty))$ and $\lambda_j:=\lambda(A_j)$

 We proved that $R(i\lambda)$ has essential spectral radius $<1$ in the anisotropic space $\mc{H}_{NG}$, and the resolvent $(R(i\lambda)-z)^{-1}$ is meromorphic outside $|z|<1-\eps$ for some $\eps$, and the poles in $|z|>1-\eps$ are the eigenvalues of $R(i\lambda)$.
 Moreover, for $f\in L^\infty$, one has